truenas/documentation/content/SCALE/Credentials/2FASCALE.md

 TrueNAS offers 2FA to ensure that entities cannot use a compromised administrator *root* password to access the administrator interface.

-You need a mobile device with Google Authenticator installed to use 2FA.
+You need a mobile device with the current time and date and has Google Authenticator installed to use 2FA.

+{{< hint info >}}
+TrueNAS does not have to have internet access to use 2FA.
+It does require that the system time and date is current.
+{{< /hint >}}

 {{< expand "What is 2FA and why should I enable it?" "v" >}}
 2FA adds an extra layer of security to your system to prevent someone from logging in, even if they have your password.
 2FA requires you to verify your identity using a randomized 6-digit code that regenerates every 30 seconds (unless modified) to use when you log in.